Esther's Radiance Body Oil - The price has dropped from $30 to $22—Free Shipping on all items.

 Insecurity: What Fear Builds When Unsurrendered

-FaithWear Ministry Scroll—February 3, 2026 Draft
+FaithWear Ministry Scroll—February 3, 2026

 Unsurrendered fear is destructive.
 It grows in silence and expresses itself in violence—sometimes emotional, sometimes relational, sometimes spiritual.
 Fear makes a person sabotage their own destiny, resist the people assigned to help them, and misinterpret God’s intentions.
 Fear is the unseen fracture that destroys kingships, families, friendships, ministries, and callings.
 Unless fear is surrendered to God, insecurity will always lead a person to destroy what they fear, attack what they envy, and resist what they need.

 Take a moment and look inward—not with shame, not with defensiveness, but with honesty.
-Where has fear been speaking in you?
+Where has unsurrendered fear been speaking in you?
 Fear often hides beneath reactions we consider normal.
 Fear disguises itself as irritation, comparison, withdrawal, anger, or silence.
 Fear shows up in the places where your heart tightens, where your thoughts race, where your emotions flare without warning.
 Ask yourself what you fear losing, what you fear not being, whose presence makes your fear rise, what strengths in others expose your unhealed places, where you feel threatened even when no threat exists, what conversations make your heart burn for the wrong reasons, and what you interpret as danger because fear is shaping your perception.
 Fear is not your enemy; fear is your indicator.
-Fear reveals where identity is misaligned.
+Fear reveals where spiritual identity formation is misaligned.
 Fear reveals where trust is fractured.
 Fear reveals where you have built your worth on something fragile.
 Fear reveals where God is inviting you to surrender.

 Benediction